-Bracknell and Wokingham College has joined forces with The SB Groups Multi-Sports program, Bracknell Cobras and Playmaker to offer an elite opportunity for young, aspiring basketballers players between the ages of 16–19 years old, the chance to develop their skills and maximise their potential both on and off the court.
+Bracknell and Wokingham College has joined forces with Bracknell Cobras to offer an elite opportunity for young, aspiring basketballers between the ages of 16–19 years old, the chance to develop their skills and maximise their potential both on and off the court.

 We are developing a basketball academy in the heart of Bracknell where committed players can get the chance to train while pursuing their education.
 The majority of students undertake a BTEC in Sport or Public Services, but you can also study A Levels or any other Level 3 programme alongside your academy training.

-This can be either a 1yr or 2 yr programme.
+This can be either a 1-year or 2-year programme.

 The highest standards of behaviour and discipline will be expected both on and off the court and completion of College work will be a prerequisite to any playing opportunities.